 What is ube?

 If you haven’t heard of ube by now, I’m afraid you may be living under a rock.
 But I’m here to tell you that it’s simply a purple yam that is indigenous to the Philippines.
-You can find ube flavored anything these days, from ube ice cream on top of halo halo to ube waffles.
+You can find ube flavored anything these days, from ube ice cream on top of halo halo to ube waffles and ube cake.

 Ube tastes similar to other yams–a nutty and sweet vanilla flavor–and it also ranges from light to a very vibrant purple center.
 If you can’t find fresh ube from your local Asian or Filipino grocery store, you can use frozen ube puree or ube halaya jam.
 For this recipe, I used frozen ube puree because it keeps in the freezer well, and is much faster than using fresh ube.